-Gail Goldman has conducted twenty six city, county, and transportation-related public art master plans that include policy and legislative analysis, development of administrative guidelines, identification of artwork locations and project goals, organizational structure, funding, public/private partnerships, artist selection methodology, project implementation, and community engagement.
+Gail Goldman has conducted 26 city, county, and transportation-related public art master plans that include policy and legislative analysis, development of administrative guidelines, identification of artwork locations and project goals, organizational structure, funding, public/private partnerships, artist selection methodology, project implementation, and community engagement.
 In addition, Ms. Goldman has directed the public art programs for the City of San Diego and the State of Colorado.

-Barbara Goldstein has conducted nine public art master plans and directed public art programs in Los Angeles, Seattle, and San Jose.
-She has organized three Public Art 101 conferences and is the author of Public Art by the Book, recognized as a definitive primer in the field.
+Barbara Goldstein has conducted 9 public art master plans and directed public art programs in Los Angeles, Seattle, and San Jose.
+She has organized 3 Public Art 101 conferences and is the author of Public Art by the Book, recognized as a definitive primer in the field.
 She has consulted on public art policy and planning since 2010, completing seven public art plans since 2010.
 These plans incorporated policy, funding strategies, community engagement, ordinance changes and procedures.
 She is currently completing public art plans for Glendale, CA and Bay Area Rapid Transit.
 She has coordinated and led workshops and webinars on Creative Placemaking, Public Art Administration and Emerging Artist Training.

 Public Art Chattanooga